 Here you will simply have to provide your birth certificate to prove the family relationship and that of your father or mother to verify that they are Spaniards by origin, and the family arraigo will be granted to you.

-Do you have so far?
-If that is the case, ask us anything and get an immediate answer:
+Do you have any questions so far?
+If that is the case, ask us anything:

 Requirements for arraigo familiar